If you’re using corn oil to cook, you may be missing out on a number of health benefits that other types of oil could provide.

 Past research suggests that fish oil and some vegetable oils, both of which contain large amounts of omega-3 fatty acids, can lessen the risk of colon cancer.

 This has led scientists to test the effectiveness of perilla oil, which has even more omega-3 fatty acid content.
-In a 1994 study on rats, results showed that getting just a small amount of perilla oil — about 25 percent of daily fat intake — can help reduce the risk of colon cancer.
+In a 1994 on rats, results showed that getting just a small amount of perilla oil — about 25 percent of daily fat intake — can help reduce the risk of colon cancer.

 The omega-6 and omega-9 polyunsaturated fatty acids found in perilla oil are known to improve cardiovascular health and prevent rheumatoid arthritis, among other benefits.